Milwaukee: 20th century to present

-In the 1930s the city was severely segregated via redlining and is apparent to this day.
-In 1960, African American residents made up 15 percent of the Milwaukee's population, yet the city was still among the most segregated of that time.
-And as of 2019, at least three out of four black residents in Milwaukee would have to move in order to establish racially integrated neighborhoods.
+In the mid-20th century, African Americans from Chicago moved to the North side of Milwaukee.
+Milwaukee's East Side has attracted a population of Russians and other Eastern Europeans who began migrating in the 1990s, after the end of the Cold War.
+Many Hispanics of mostly Puerto Rican and Mexican heritage live on the south side of Milwaukee.
+In the 1930s the city was severely segregated via redlining.
+In 1960, African-American residents made up 15 percent of Milwaukee's population, yet the city was still among the most segregated of that time.
+As of 2019, at least three out of four black residents in Milwaukee would have to move to create racially integrated neighborhoods.

-By 1960, Milwaukee had grown to become one of the largest cities in the United States.
-Its population peaked at 741,324.
-In 1960, the Census Bureau reported city's population as 91.1% white and 8.4% black.

-By the late 1960s, Milwaukee's population had started to decline as people moved to suburbs, aided by federal subsidies of highways.
-They moved to take advantage of new housing and lower taxation.
+Milwaukee's population peaked at 741,324 in 1960, where the Census Bureau reported the city's population as 91.1% white and 8.4% black.
+By the late 1960s, Milwaukee's population had started to decline as people moved to suburbs, aided by ease of highways and offering the advantages of less crime, new housing, and lower taxation.
 Milwaukee had a population of 594,833 by 2010, while the population of the overall metropolitan area increased.
 Given its large immigrant population and historic neighborhoods, Milwaukee avoided the severe declines of some of its fellow "Rust Belt" cities.

 Since the 1980s, the city has begun to make strides in improving its economy, neighborhoods, and image, resulting in the revitalization of neighborhoods such as the Historic Third Ward, Lincoln Village, the East Side, and more recently Walker's Point and Bay View, along with attracting new businesses to its downtown area.
 These efforts have substantially slowed the population decline and have stabilized many parts of Milwaukee.

-Milwaukee's European history is evident today.
 Largely through its efforts to preserve its history, Milwaukee was named one of the "Dozen Distinctive Destinations" by the National Trust for Historic Preservation in 2006.
 Historic Milwaukee walking tours provide a guided tour of Milwaukee's historic districts, including topics on Milwaukee's architectural heritage, its glass skywalk system, and the Milwaukee Riverwalk.

+In the 2010s and 2020s, Milwaukee underwent several development projects, including the opening of the Bradley Symphony Center.
+The Hop streetcar system began operation in 2018, and the Fiserv Forum opened the same year.

+The city was hit by widespread flash flooding on August 9–10, 2025, after the second-most recorded rain over a two-day period in the city's history.